Awara Mattress Review

 For more mattresses that we think will work well for folks over 200 lb, check out our list of the Best Mattresses For Heavy People.

-We think Awara will be a perfectly good pick for anyone who’s average sized, and even some petite folks will like it.
-It’s definitely a no-go for petite folks who sleep on their side even a little bit, though.
-It’s just too firm for those types of sleepers.
+We think Awara will be a good pick for anyone who’s average sized, and even some petite folks will like it.
+It’s a no-go for petite folks who sleep on their side even a little bit, though.
+It’s too firm for those types of sleepers.

 But for everyone else, assuming you like the feel of the mattress and aren’t a strict side sleeper, Awara can stay on your list.

-These are two features you’ll want to think about if you share your bed.
 Edge support is what keeps you from feeling like you’re about to roll right onto the floor when you and your partner try to spread out on your mattress.
-Awara has great edge support—no one’s going to be accidentally tumbling off the side in the middle of the night.
-Basically, if you want your partner to fall out of bed, you’re going to have to push them.
+And during our Awara Mattress reviews, we discovered it has great edge support—no one’s going to be accidentally tumbling off the side in the middle of the night.

 Motion isolation is particularly important if you or your partner is a light sleeper.
 It’s what prevents you from waking up every time your snuggle buddy turns over or gets up for a midnight snack.
 Awara has good motion isolation.
 We won’t call it great, but seeing as it’s a bed filled with coils and responsive, spongy latex foam, we have no complaints with “good” motion isolation.

 Edge support and motion isolation are the two most important factors for deciding if the Awara mattress is good for couples.
 With great edge support and pretty solid motion isolation, we think it’s a good choice for couples.
 You won’t have to worry about your partner pushing you off the bed or their tossing and turning waking you up at night.